vincentmorneau/node-package-configurator/readme.md

 On MacOS, npc saves the file in the library preference folder.
 Example: `~/Library/Preferences/yourModuleName`
 On Linux, npc saves the file in the root folder.
 Example: `~/yourModuleName`

+You can retrieve this file (your project configuration) at any time.

 ## Install
 ```
 npm install node-package-configurator